signalandshadow/chronolocation-calculator/README.md

 If you use this tool in published work:

-> Bowler, D. (2026). *Chronolocation Calculator (SIG-TLS-002 v0.1)* [Computer software].
+> *Chronolocation Calculator (SIG-TLS-002 v0.1)* [Computer software].
 Signal & Shadow. https://signalandshadow.io/chronolocation-calculator

 ---